Shah Nematollah Vali Shrine: Sahns

-The Atabaki courtyard was built through contributions from Ali Asghar Khan Atabak, the chancellor of Naser al-Din Shah.
+The Atabaki courtyard was built through contributions from Ali Asghar Khan Atabak, the chancellor of Naser al-Din Shah Qajar.
 The Vakil-ol-Molki courtyard was built by Mohammad Esmaeil Ebrahim Khan Nouri, Vakil-ol-Molk.
-The Mirdamad Courtyard, which is also known as Shah Abbasi courtyard, was reconstructed under the rule of Naser al-Din Shah of Qajar dynasty.
+The Mirdamad Courtyard, which is also known as Shah Abbasi courtyard, was reconstructed under the rule of Naser al-Din Shah.
 The Hosseiniyeh Courtyard is the last courtyard of Shah Nematollah Vali complex which contains the Mohammad Shahi minarets standing on the western side of it.